ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/code/2020-04-10-Will-They-Be-Judged-Asshole.md

 ---
 layout: post
-title: Will they be judged to be an asshole?
+title: Are they an asshole?
 A Natural Language Processing example with Convolutional Neural Networks and Embedding
 type: code
 ---